asharma07/Tobacco-Status-Project/README.md

 # Tobacco-Status-Project
-TSP is a Tobacco Status Project the aim of the project is to analyze the stage of patients to quit smoking implementing natural language processing algorithm.
+Tobacco Status Project(TSP) - Is a social media data analysis project, the aim of the project is to analyze the stage of patients participated in the Facebook TSP group embracing sentiment analysis.
+We have extracted, cleaned and processed the unstructured data using API's and R statistical packages.
+You are welcomed to have reference to the codes.
+Hope that, it will help you much.